mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Strings

 Go strings are immutable sequences of bytes representing UTF-8 characters.
-Literal values are delimited with double quotes or back-ticks.
+Literal values are delimited with double quotes or back quotes.

 An example of declaring and initializing a string inside a function is `name := "Mark"`.

-When back-ticks are used, they are called "raw string literals".
+When back quotes are used, they are called "raw string literals".
 These can include newline characters and characters escaped with backslashes
 (such as \n for newline and \t for tab) are not processed.